 Types of CT Scans

-Neurological CT scans examine the neck and spine, searching for signs of disease, and are performed by specialists who are specifically trained in neurological imagining.
+Neurological CT scans examine the neck and spine, searching for signs of disease, and are performed by specialists who are specifically trained in neurological imaging.
 Musculoskeletal CT scans can be an essential part of the recovery process after an injury, identifying damaged tissues and ligaments so that tailored physical therapy can be provided as quickly as possible.

 Trusted Radiology Staff